Beginner’s Guide: How to Clean Your AC Coils and Boost Efficiency

 What You’ll Need

-Before you start, gather these tools and supplies:
+Before you get started, gather the following tools and supplies:

 Screwdriver or wrench (to access the coils)